5tellarStar/FallingBlade/README.md

 You win a round by knocking of the opponent of the platform first to two rounds wins the game

-The CPU level determines how likly the CPU is to do things each frame Baby 1/200
+The CPU level determines how likely the CPU is to do things each frame Baby 1/200
 Easy 1/100
 Normal 1/50